Find Affordable College Courses

 Smithfield, RI

-Bryant University landed the #6 spot in the 2023 rankings for the best value master’s degree communication and media studies programs.
-Bryant is a small private not-for-profit school located in the suburb of Smithfield.
+With a ranking of #6, Bryant University did quite well on this year’s best value schools for communication and media studies students working on their master’s degree.
+Bryant is a small private not-for-profit school located in the large suburb of Smithfield.

 As a testament to the quality of education it offers, Bryant also is in the top 20% of our Best Communication & Media Studies Master’s Degree Schools in the New England Region ranking.